-- To be allowable as monthly monitoring, a SIR method must be able to detect a leak at least as small as 0.2 gallons per hour and meet the federal regulatory requirements regarding probabilities of detection and of false alarm.
+- To be allowable as monthly monitoring, a SIR method must be able to detect a leak at least as small as 0.2 gallon per hour or a release of 150 gallons within a month and meet the federal regulatory requirements regarding probabilities of detection and of false alarm.
+SIR methods must use a threshold that does not exceed one-half the minimum detectible leak rate.
 Data must be submitted at least monthly.

-- To be allowable as an equivalent to tank tightness testing, a SIR method must be able to detect a leak at least as small 0.1 gallons per hour and meet the federal regulatory requirements regarding probabilities of detection and of false alarm.
+- To be allowable as an equivalent to tank tightness testing, a SIR method must be able to detect a leak at least as small as 0.1 gallon per hour and meet the federal regulatory requirements regarding probabilities of detection and false alarm.

-- The individual SIR method must have been evaluated with a test procedure to certify that it can detect leaks at the required level and with the appropriate probabilities of detection and of false alarm.
+- The individual SIR method must have been evaluated with a test procedure to verify that it can detect leaks at the required level and with the appropriate probabilities of detection and false alarm.

 - If the test report is not conclusive, you must take the steps necessary to find out conclusively whether your tank is leaking.
 Because SIR requires multiple days of data, you will probably have to use another method.

-- You must keep on file both the test reports and the documentation that the SIR method used is certified as valid for your UST system.
+- You must keep on file both the test reports and the documentation that the SIR method used is valid for your UST system.